 The majority of local features, activities, sport and Poynton life are featured in our Welcome to Poynton video.

-Throughout the year Poynton hosts a wide variety of events ranging from a 10K Run, Higher Poynton Summerfest, Party in the Park, Poynton Show Remembrance Sunday and Poynton Christmas Fest.
+Throughout the year Poynton hosts a wide variety of events ranging from the Higher Poynton Summerfest, Party in the Park, Poynton Show, Remembrance Sunday, Poynton Christmas Fest and a 10K Run.
 More details can be found on the Events page.